GalvanizeOpenSource/learn-to-code-html-css-v3/README.md

 You can email him at [sage.elliott@galvanize.com](mailto:age.elliott@galvanize.com) or tweet [@sagecodes](https://twitter.com/sagecodes) for any further questions.

-Material based on original [https://github.com/GalvanizeOpenSource/Learn-to-Code-HTML-CSS-v2](learn to code)
+Material based on original [Learn To Code](https://github.com/GalvanizeOpenSource/Learn-to-Code-HTML-CSS-v2)